T0M4S4S/Kursinis/README.md

 - `kryziukai.py`: Contains the Model, View, and Controller classes for the game.
 - `pradzios.png`: Image file for the game logo.
 - `leaderboard.csv`: CSV file to store the leaderboard data.

+## Code analysis
+- Abstraction:
+  - The Model class abstracts the game logic, hiding the details of how the game state is managed.
+  - The View class abstracts the display logic, encapsulating the details of drawing the game board and buttons.
+  - The Controller class abstracts the event handling logic, hiding the implementation details of how user input is processed.
+- Encapsulation:
+  - The Model class encapsulates the game state data (board, player, winner) and methods to manipulate it (reset_board, make_move, check_winner).
+  - The View class encapsulates the display logic and UI elements (buttons, board drawing).
+  - The Controller class encapsulates the event handling logic and interaction between the model and view.

+- In this code I am using two design patterns one of the is Singleton and Factory method.
+Singleton we can see here: class Model:
+    _instance = None

+    def __new__(cls):
+        if cls._instance is None:
+            cls._instance = super().__new__(cls)
+        return cls._instance

+    def __init__(self):
+        # Initialize only if the instance is not already created
+        if not hasattr(self, 'initialized'):
+            self.board = [['' for _ in range(BOARD_COLS)] for _ in range(BOARD_ROWS)]
+            self.player = 'X'
+            self.winner = None
+            self.initialized = True
+And the factory method is herte: class View:

+    def create_button(self, text, position):
+        button_rect = pygame.Rect(position[0], position[1], BUTTON_WIDTH, BUTTON_HEIGHT)
+        pygame.draw.rect(self.screen, WHITE, button_rect)
+        pygame.draw.rect(self.screen, BLACK, button_rect, 2)
+        button_text = self.font.render(text, True, BLACK)
+        text_rect = button_text.get_rect(center=button_rect.center)
+        self.screen.blit(button_text, text_rect)
+        return button_rect

+    def draw_buttons(self):
+        if not self.game_started:
+            play_button_rect = self.create_button("Play", PLAY_BUTTON_POS)
+            leaderboard_button_rect = self.create_button("Leaderboard", LEADERBOARD_BUTTON_POS)
+            return play_button_rect, leaderboard_button_rect

+- The reading and writing I did when I save the winner in leaderboard and I can read winners history from leaderboard.
+## Summary
+- Writing this code was a really good experience, but I faced a lot of challenges.
+One of the biggest achievements is that we can see the main board, we can draw X's and O's on the board.

+Improvements:
+- It would be great to display the achievement history on the home screen.
+- Implement a feature to determine the winner at the end of each game.